sondos04/holbertonschool-hbnb/BUSINESS_LOGIC_DOCUMENTATION.md

 - update_profile()
 - delete_account()
 **Relationships**
-- One user can own multiple places
+- One user can own multiple placesThis entity supports pricing, location data, and amenity associations.

 - One user can submit multiple reviews
 ## 4. Place Entity
 The Place entity represents accommodation listings in the platform.